juliacodez/nodered-workshop/content/Sending and Recieving SMS/_index.md

 3. Connect an **http response** node from the network section of the palette to your original **http in** input node.
 {{% notice info %}}
-HTTP Input nodes need a coresponding output node, otherwise the HTTP request won't receive a response.
-For SMS Webhooks Nexmo doesn't particuarly care about the content of the response so long as it returns a success code.
+HTTP Input nodes need a corresponding output node, otherwise the HTTP request won't receive a response.
+For SMS Webhooks Nexmo doesn't particularly care about the content of the response so long as it returns a success code.
 {{% /notice  %}}

-4. Add a **debug** node from the **common** section and connect it to the **http in.**.
+4. Add a **debug** node from the **common** section and connect it to the **http in**.
 This enables us to inspect the contents of the webhook, such as the SMS message and the sender details.
 Your flow should look like this:
     ![Inbound SMS](/SMS_Webhook.png)

 5. Click the red **Deploy** button in the top left to make this flow live.
 The deploy button makes your canvas changes take effect so you'll need to do this often as you work through these flows.